 The benefits of digital assessment at a business school

 Business schools often have specific needs that might differ from other types of educational institutions; likewise, the advantages obtained from online examinations can vary.
-In agreement with Kozminski University, these are the benefits that each key actor at Kozminski aimed to get from our digital platform:
+In agreement with Kozminski University, these are the benefits that each key actor at Kozminski aimed to obtain from our digital platform:

-Today students demand a fair and inclusive assessment.
+Today's students demand a fair and inclusive assessment.
 Digital exams help us decrease cheating and improve the student learning outcomes through faster marking, grading and feedback processes.

 Through Inspera Assessment, administrative staff at Kozminski have access to a scalable product that optimises human resources costs and enables independent e-exam delivery, as well as facilitates the Bring Your Own Device (BYOD) practice.